open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 This uses [Django's
 Models](https://docs.djangoproject.com/en/1.9/topics/db/models/) to create a `CharField` in the data model.
 This field stores the message all Tenants of this Service will see.
+Think of this as a service-wide configuration parameter.

 #### Extending TenantWithContainer